Eoin-Moffatt/2406576-2405589-2301031-2410367-2409419-1805-final-project/2406576-2405589-2301031-2410367-2409419-1805-prototype/README.md

 - I then added them to github.

 Silvia's updates:
 - I've been working on some of the project assets: grass, flowers, rocks, boulders, lava, ladder, character, shed and fence.
 To create them I've used Piskel, website to design pixel art.
-The inspiration comes from pixel art in general and the aesthetic of
+The inspiration comes from pixel art in general and the aesthetic of classic Zelda.
-- I've filled the load image function with the path to each asset
+- I've filled the load image function with the path to each asset.
-- Me and Isabelle deactiveted the debug function and assembled the layout for the assets
+- Me and Isabelle deactiveted the debug function and assembled the layout for the assets.
-- I've worked on the code to create the end screen, adding custom text to match the aesthetic of the game
+- I've worked on the code to create the end screen, adding custom text to match the aesthetic of the game.
-- I've made the tile rule, assigning the numbers for which the character can or can't walk
+- I've made the tile rule, assigning the numbers for which the character can or can't walk.

 Eoin's Updates;
 Matt/Eoin - 5/3/2024